pro100svitlo/FingerprintAuthHelper/README.md

 ### Updates
 * v.1.1.2
-    1. add possibility to set max try count
+    1. add possibility to set max count of tries

 ### Questions and help
 If you have some problems with using this library or something doesn't work correctly - just write me an email and describe your question or problem.
-I will try to do my best to help you and fix the problem if it is.
+I will try to do my best to help you and fix the problem if it exists.
 Here is my email: pro100svitlo@gmail.com

 ### Used in
 If you use this library, please, let me know (pro100svitlo@gmail.com)